DitisAlex/HAN-NOTS-WAPP-AIRBNB/README.md

 # HAN-NOTS-WAPP-AIRBNB
-School Project for NotS WAPP - AirBNB [Final Grade: X]
+School Project for NotS WAPP - AirBNB [Final Grade: 8,7]

 ## To Do:
 ### Back-End: